-MIDI Node Display Pro Tools 6.7 Only) Shows MIDI node information for MIDI-enabled plugins.
+MIDI Node Display Shows MIDI node information for MIDI-enabled plug-ins.
 MIDI nodes are virtual connections from Pro Tools to software instruments and other MIDI-enabled plug-ins.
-MIDI nodes are useful for routing multiple MIDI tracks to different channels of a single virtual MIDI device.
-MIDI node numbers are also displayed in a track's MIDI Output Selector.
+MIDI nodes are useful for routing multiple Instrument tracks or MIDI tracks to different channels of a single virtual MIDI device.
+MIDI node numbers are also displayed in the plug-in header and in a track's MIDI Output selector.
 Master Link Button When enabled, links the controls on all channels of a multi-mono plugin so that they can be adjusted in tandem.

 Link Enable Buttons Let you selectively link or unlink the controls of specific channels of a multi-mono plug-in.
 Each square represents a speaker channel.
 The Master Link button must be disabled to use the Link Enable buttons.
-See "Linking and Unlinking Controls on Multi-Mono Plug-ins" on page 23.
+See "Linking and Unlinking Controls on Multi-Mono Plug-ins" on page 22.